syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 * Occurrence - Edit the particular occurrence alone in recurrence appointment.
 Default window dialog will not appear.
 * Series - Edit the entire series in recurrence appointment.
 Default window dialog will not appear.

-For example, To use custom appointment editor window instead of default appointment editor window you can handle `AppointmentEditorOpening` event.
+For example, To use custom appointment editor window instead of default appointment editor window, handle `AppointmentEditorOpening` event.

 {% tabs %}
 {% highlight c# %}